hassancodeanwar/CheScan-AI/README.md

 ## Contributing

 Contributions are welcome!
-If you have any ideas or suggestions, feel free to open an issue or create a pull request.
+Feel free to open an issue or create a pull request if you have any ideas or suggestions.

 ## License